 But all that is slowly changing.
 The marketing power of Snapchat has only recently been recognized.
 Consider this: the app has over 150 million active daily users, making it bigger than Twitter.
 It’s by far the favorite app of teenagers today—but it’s not just for the younger generation.
 The number of users over the age of 35 has increased by a whopping 224% in just a year.
 Considering all this, it seems like a no-brainer to market your brand on this platform.

-It’s surprising that brands have taken so long to recognise the potential of Snapchat.
+It’s surprising that brands have taken so long to recognize the potential of Snapchat.
 It may be because it isn’t an easy platform to understand, but this actually works in your favor.
 The fact that Snapchat is less crowded makes it easier for you to stand out.
 Adding to this, Snapchat really amplifies the “authenticity” part of marketing.
 Pictures on Snapchat aren’t going to be the high-quality ones you see on other networks like Facebook, and because Snap Stories disappear after 24 hours, it’s always about what is happening right now.
 That makes interacting with brands on the platform feel very real.

-However, Snapchat is extremely different from the other networks, and you’ll need a solid understanding of how the platform works, and the kind of content you’re expected to produce, if you want to be successful.
+However, Snapchat is extremely different from the other networks, and you’ll need a solid understanding of how the platform works and the kind of content you’re expected to produce if you want to be successful.
 Don’t worry though—we’re here to break it all down for you.

 Before we get down to the nitty-gritty of using Snapchat for your business, it’s important to understand what exactly you can use it for.
-The temporary nature of messages on Snapchat makes it unique, and so its important to understand exactly what your goal should be on the network.
+The temporary nature of messages on Snapchat makes it unique, and so it’s important to understand exactly what your goal should be on the network.
 Snapchat is very powerful when you’re trying to engage users and create interest for them.
 This is because of the superior engagement rates on the platform.
 In fact, considering the engagement rates alone, one follower on Snapchat is worth about 20 on Instagram.
-Through Snapchat, you’ll be able to deliver valuable content to your followers, and do it more effectively than on other social channels.
+Through Snapchat, you’ll be able to deliver valuable content to your followers and do it more effectively than on other social channels.